ahochsteger/gmail-processor/docs/docs/reference/placeholder.md

 ## Date Expressions

-These are the supported date expressions that can be used in `date-expr` substitutions like `${message.date:date-expr:lastDayOfMonth-2d:yyyy-MM-dd HH:mm:ss}`.
+These are the supported date expressions that can be used in `date` substitutions like `${message.date:date:lastDayOfMonth-2d:yyyy-MM-dd HH:mm:ss}`.

 | Expression | Description |
 |------------|-------------|